 Jon Zachrich ’13, ’18, who served as Freddie Falcon in the 2011-12 academic year, got connected with the mascot program through a friend and applied for the role since it provided him license to “act funny and goofy,” which was well outside his normal comfort zone.

 “Going around and making people happy was a thrill, but keeping it all a secret is tough,” said Zachrich, who majored in history and political science and later added a master’s degree in public administration from BGSU.

 “I didn’t tell my oldest brother, who was also at Bowling Green, until about a month before the reveal because I didn’t trust him to not brag to his friends,” he said.
 “You needed a small rotation of lies to explain where you were when you were out being Freddie.
 I even invented a nephew who was being baptized to cover my absence.”

-Frieda Falcon was added informally to the BGSU mascot menagerie in 1966 and after being portrayed initially by a male cheerleader, the role was officially recognized in 1980 when Sue Sheard ’80 played Frieda, Freddie’s sister and sidekick.
+Frieda Falcon was added informally to the BGSU mascot menagerie in 1966 and after being portrayed initially by a male cheerleader, the role was officially recognized in 1980 when Sue Sheard ’80 was the mascot Frieda.

 Christine Nelson ’18 was Frieda in the 2017-18 school year, and the visual communication technology major was drawn to the role through her frequent firsthand exposure to the lives of Freddie and Frieda while working as a photographer for the University’s Office of Marketing and Communications.
 In a vast change from the early days Frisbie described, Freddie and Frieda were seemingly everywhere.